BenjaminMary/gofi/README.md

         - tested on Chrome for Android and Chrome for Windows Desktop
             - if you have any visual trouble on a different Browser/OS combination, submit an issue
 - admin features
+    - maintenance mode put the DB in read only and show a frontend banner
     - shutdown the application with SQLite checkpoint, which clean the `db-shm` and `db-wal` files